Mufidz04/uas_TokoBangunan/README.md

 # Guide How To Use This Project
-*DISCLAIMER THIS PROJECT USED Look&Feel by Flatlaf*
+*Disclaimer this project used Look&Feel by Flatlaf*

 ## Open Project
 Lakukan `git clone` pada project ini, setelah itu buka pada NetBeans `Open Projects`